 We don’t blame you – after you’ve been living in the same house or apartment for years, things can get a bit, ah, dull, to say the least.

-The best room to start is your bedroom.
+Either way, the best room to start is your bedroom.
 After all, when you spend 1/3 of your life sleeping, you may as well be in comfortable surroundings!
-The best way to ensure maximum comfort in your bedroom is to decorate in a way that brings out the best features of the room, and also fits your personal aesthetic.
+The best tip to ensure maximum comfort in your bedroom is to decorate in a way that brings out the best features of the room, and also fits your personal aesthetic.

 What Angela means by this is that if you fail to take into consideration what you like when you’re decorating, you won’t be satisfied with the end result as your home won’t feel like yours anymore.
 As such, remember to keep your taste in mind first and foremost but also mind our feng shui apartment tips.

 Sometimes, what works for some people, won’t work for you.
 The key is not to force any decorating modifications – if you really don’t like someone’s advice (expert or not), don’t go with it!
 By the same token, if you really like a particular item or decorating technique that is a big no-no in the design books, just go with it.
 It’s your bedroom, after all!

 If you like, you can order great world map posters from Grafomap to enhance your authentic style.
 Be unique and find your vision!

 Stay away from heavy colors that stand strong.
 Rather, aim at a more subtle and relaxing set.
 At best, keep the main theme for interior design to one color, preferably one related to nature, such as sky blue, pastel green, lavender, sunny yellow, pink, and beige.
 It’s all about keeping the atmosphere tone-downed.

 Four walls, the floor and… your ceiling.
 Percentage-wise, each gets 16% of how your bedroom looks and feels like.
 The best practice is to use a color lighter than that of your walls.